russellkune/russellkune.github.io/_pages/research.md

   - /research.html
 ---

-My research interests are mainly centered around statistical and computational aspects (and the interplay of the two) of modern-day machine learning techniques, motivated through considerations of how statistical methods are implemented (usually through some type of stochastic optimization procedure).
+My research interests are mainly centered around statistical and computational aspects of modern-day machine learning techniques, motivated by issues arising in genomic data.
 In particular, here are a few topics which I’m currently thinking about:

-* **Applied probabilistic modeling** – Modern machine learning methods usually consist of minimizing an empirical risk in order to find an estimate of some desired quantity of interest.
-However, these problems usually end up being non-convex.
-This is problematic as it allows for the possibility that, when trying to find a minima in practice, we instead find only a local minima which fails to be a desirable estimator – for example, we may end up returning a classification rule which fails to work well when we use it on yet unseen data.
-This gives rise to two questions: can we show that such `bad local minima’ do not exist, or can we design an algorithm which avoids them altogether?
+* **Applied probabilistic modeling** – I'm currently developing methods for analyzing data from sc-RNAseq data.
+Specifically, I recently developed sMFMM, a model and inference procedure for normalization and clustering in single cell RNA sequening experiments.

-* **Variational Inference for Discrete Structures** - hello
+* **Variational Inference for Discrete Structures** - I'm developing variational methods for Bayesian inference of tree topologies describing cellular differentiation from genomic data.

 ## Papers ##